Kolia56/SpaceMouse/README.md

 - Python 3 has to be installed on the target machine
 - Install [pyspacemouse](https://pypi.org/project/pyspacemouse/) Python library as described in the related page
 - Create a folder where spaceMouse.py shall be copied
-- As it is explained, there is no need to install any specific driver, as far as Windows goes just copy hidapi.dll in a folder inside the spaceMouse.py folder.
+- As it is explained, there is no need to install any specific driver, as far as Windows goes just copy hidapi stuff in a folder inside the spaceMouse.py folder.
 Doing so you will not run into headaches to make the dll recognized when the python program references it.
 - Install easyhid as instructed
 - Make sure you have a MQTT broker running.
 There are plenty of tutorials, I won't detail here how to do it.
 I've been running a Mosquito broker for several years now on a separete RPi3B with any hiccup.
 - Install [paho-MQTT](https://pypi.org/project/paho-mqtt/) which is the python MQTT library